This No-Bake Energy Bites recipe is easy to make, full of feel-good ingredients, and irresistibly delicious!

 • Old-fashioned oatsAlso called rolled oats — these will serve as the base ingredient for our energy bites.

 • Shredded coconutWhich I highly recommend toasting — either briefly in the oven or in a sauté pan — before adding to the energy bites.
-(Just be sure that they have cooled before adding in the chocolate chips, or the chocolate may heat and turn a bit melty.)
+(Just be sure that the coconut has cooled before adding in the chocolate chips or the chocolate may melt.)
+Feel free to use either sweetened or unsweetened shredded coconut.

 • Creamy peanut butterI have used both traditional creamy peanut butter and natural creamy peanut butter in this recipe, and both work!